mikeydalsw130/mikeydalsw130/README.md

 - 👋 Hi, I’m @mikeydalsw130
 - 👀 Just joined Github this month to help out the community
-- 🌱 I’m currently learning pentesting as a student
+- 🌱 I’m currently learning pentesting as a hobby
 - 📫 How to reach me ...

 <!---